-The following interim management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of May 24, 2018 (the "Report Date").
-This MD&A should be read in conjunction with the Company's interim condensed financial statements for the nine months ended March 31, 2018 and the notes thereto, and the financial statements and the notes thereto for the year ended June 30, 2017, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") (collectively, the "Financial Statements").
+The following interim management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of October 25, 2018 (the "Report Date").
+This MD&A should be read in conjunction with the Company's audited financial statements for the year ended June 30, 2018 and the notes thereto, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") (the "Financial Statements").
 The Financial Statements have been prepared using the accrual basis of accounting except for cash flow information, and unless otherwise specified, all dollar amounts in this Report are in Canadian Dollars.